gkhaburzaniya/pyscript-docs/docs/user-guide/offline.md

 ## Set up your application

-Simply create a `./public/index.html` file that loads the local PyScript:
+Create a `./public/index.html` file that loads the local PyScript:

 ```html
 <!DOCTYPE html>